Coupling, local times, immersions: Introduction

-A landmark development in the study of coupling was the introduction of the notion of \emph{maximal coupling}: a coupling which simultaneously maximises the chances of succeeding before time \(t\) for all possible \(t\).
-Perhaps it will surprise the reader to learn that maximal couplings always exist: this was established by \citet{Griffeath-1975} for time-homogeneous discrete Markov chains and by \citet{Goldstein-1978} for more general discrete-time processes, based on a tail \(\sigma\)-algebra condition.
-(Note that even a maximal coupling need not necessarily have probability \(1\) of succeeding!)
-See also the very explicit construction given by \citet{Pitman-1976} for time-homogeneous discrete Markov chains, \citet{SverchkovSmirnov-1990}'s note on coupling for continuous time using the \(J_1\) topology, and \citet{Thorisson-1994}'s notion of \emph{shift coupling}, which weakens the coupling requirement by allowing for general time-shifting of the coupled processes.
-(An informative treatment of some subtleties is given in the treatment of ``faithful coupling'' in \citealp{Rosenthal-1997}.) \nonissue{Rosenthal's work on faithful coupling} \nonissue{Chase reference referred to by Thorisson.} \nonissue{Define ``immersed'' and ``{\equifiltration}'' couplings}
+A landmark development in the study of coupling was the introduction of the notion of \emph{maximal coupling}: a coupling which simultaneously maximises the chances of succeeding before time $t$ for all possible $t$.
+Perhaps it will surprise the reader to learn that maximal couplings always exist: this was established by Griffeath \cite{Griffeath-1975} for time-homogeneous discrete Markov chains and by Goldstein \cite{Goldstein-1978} for more general discrete-time processes, based on a tail $\sigma$-algebra condition.
+(Note that even a maximal coupling need not necessarily have probability $1$ of succeeding!)
+See also the very explicit construction given by Pitman \cite{Pitman-1976} for time-homogeneous discrete Markov chains, Sverchkov and Smirnov's \cite {SverchkovSmirnov-1990} note on coupling for continuous time using the $J_1$ topology, and Thorisson's \cite {Thorisson-1994} notion of \emph{shift coupling}, which weakens the coupling requirement by allowing for general time-shifting of the coupled processes.
+(An informative treatment of some subtleties is given in the treatment of ``faithful coupling'' in Rosenthal \cite{Rosenthal-1997}.)